ayaka528/menu-bot-wiki/Home.md

         });
     }
 ```
 In this function, we prompt the user with three choices, "Donate Food", "Find a Food Bank" and "Contact Food Bank".
-Just as our dialog had a name, we're calling this choice prompt by the name `MENU_PROMPT`.
-We also defined this choice prompt in our bot's constructor, so that we can reuse it throughout the bot:
+Just as our dialog had a name, we need to name prompts as well.
+In this case, we're calling this choice prompt by the name `MENU_PROMPT`.
+We also register this choice prompt in our bot's constructor, so that we can reuse it throughout the bot:
 ```js
 this.dialogs.add(new ChoicePrompt(MENU_PROMPT));
 ```